DivyaMandati/Interview-Task-K8s-/README.md

 # Interview-Task-K8s-
 In a typical job interview process, the technical test is a crucial stage that evaluates a candidate's practical skills and knowledge relevant to the job position.
 This stage usually consists of a series of tests or exercises designed to assess the candidate's ability to solve technical problems and perform tasks that are directly related to the role they are applying for.
-Here is a test home screen instructions how it look
+Here is a test home screen instructions how it looks like.

 TEST INSTRUCTIONS: